-The RCD will be responsible for obtaining all necessary permits.
+Contractor will be responsible for obtaining and compliance with SWPPP.
 Copies of all permits will be provided to the Contractor, and one copy of each permit must be kept at the job site at all times.

 11. Inspections

 All work performed on this project shall be subject to regular inspections.
 The Contractor shall not cover up any work prior to these inspections.
 It is the Contractor's responsibility to contact the Project Manager to conduct required inspections.
 Inspections shall occur during construction and at job completion.